dianatat12/MCV-C5-G4/week5/README.md

-# C5-Project-Week 4 Cross-modal Retrieval
+# C5-Project-Week 5 Diffusion Models

 We are group 4, composed of:
 - Aleix Pujol - aleixpujolcv@gmail.com